anthony1x6000/pythonGrammarlyWebscraper/README.md

  _  _  _ _____  _______     ________   _ ______  /
  |  |  ||     ||_____/|____/   |  | \  ||  ____ /
  |__|__||_____||    \_|    \___|__|  \_||_____|.
-    Public Release
 ```

 ## Disclaimer

 This script is for educational purposes only.
-Script is intended to demonstrate what I've learned in Python so far.
+Script is intended to demonstrate the capabilities of webscraping.

 # Setup